 This “no medications” directly contradicts the practice of evidence-based treatment.
 After all, few would deal with high blood pressure in this way!
 Definitions of addiction that first describe the behaviors of addiction come dangerously close to falling into the “moral” model because they put the center of the disease on an addict’s behavior.

-The addiction community has a history of labeling addiction a disease while treating addiction like a behavioral issue.
+The addiction community has a history of labeling addiction as a disease while treating addiction as a behavioral issue.
 Fortunately, not everyone who works in the addiction community falls into that category.

 In recent years, the American Society of Addiction Medicine, a professional society for addiction medicine professionals, published their definition of addiction.
 Some credit this new definition with changing the way people think about addiction.